 Apple’s AirPods Max

-are the newest contender on this list as they were released in Early December 2020.
-It’s Apple’s first real foray into the upper end of the headphones market.
-(Beats
+are huge contenders on this list.
+They were originally released in early December 2020, and they are still fantastic headphones.
+Overall, they're Apple’s first real foray into the upper end of the headphones market.
+Beats,

-has some moderately expensive sets, but audiophiles tend to avoid them as overly bassy and more mass-market in nature.)
+owned by Apple, has some moderately expensive sets, but audiophiles tend to avoid them due to heavy bass sounds.

 AirPods Max are a notable entry, for sure, with impressive audio quality, craftsmanship and design.
 Additionally, they have great tech enhancements including spatial audio and computational audio.
 The competition doesn’t have additions quite like these, and some buyers will find the price difference worth it.